jbock-java/zerobuilder/beans.md

 ### Lone getter

-In handwritten beans, you may have a getter without a corresponding setter.
+In handwritten beans, you may occasionally have a getter without a corresponding setter.

 ````java
 public String getFoo() {